-This creamy salmon pasta wants you to light a candle, pour a glass of your favorite wine, and turn on some music.
+Like my Seafood Pasta, this creamy salmon pasta recipe wants you to light a candle, pour a glass of your favorite wine, and turn on some music.

 While this pasta tastes rich and decadent, per usual I pulled out my wholesome tricks, so you can feel great adding it to your regular healthy meal rotation.

-Put it all together: al dente noodles + divine creamy (no cream!) sauce + tender, flaky salmon, and you have a dinner you’ll remember for many nights to come.
+Put it all together: al dente noodles + divine cream sauce (no cream!) + tender, flaky salmon, and you have a weeknight dinner you’ll remember for many nights to come.

 How to Cook Salmon Pasta